Buzz Clic: Solo and reunion years

 Clic struck up a friendship with Phil Seymour (who had hits both with the Dwight Twilley Band and as a solo artist) in the ensuing years, which bore fruit on a self-released 1991 cassette-only album, Buzz Clic with Phil Seymour.
 However, the duo couldn’t find any takers among record labels, and Seymour died of cancer in 1993.
 Ultimately, the record would earn release when Smog Veil reissued it as a download and limited-edition CD titled California.

 Meanwhile, the 1990s saw a resurgence of interest in the Rubber City Rebels, whose songs were covered by underground punk acts like the Bobbyteens, the Candy Snatchers and the Raydios.
 By 2001, the Rebels were up and running again, playing select gigs in the United States, touring Europe three times and Japan once, and releasing the critically acclaimed 2003 album Pierce My Brain.

 The latter was released on Smog Veil Records thanks to label owner Frank Mauceri, who the Rebels met at a reunion gig.
 Smog Veil has also reissued the aforementioned Bold Chicken and Phil Seymour recordings, as well as two CDs by the Buzz Clic Adventure, Yadang (1998) and Escape from Bolivian (2011).
-While showing hints of the Rebels, Clic’s solo material is more rock ’n’ roll than punk.
+While showing hints of the Rebels, Clic’s solo material is more hard rock than punk.

 The Rubber City Rebels continue to gig and released a new Smog Veil single (“Annoyed, Destroyed, Unemployed” b/w “The Ballad of the Rubber City Rebels”) in 2011, while Clic also plans to performs live with his latest project.
 A Bold Chicken 45 EP of 1972 studio recordings was released on Lysergic Sound Distributors in the fall of 2011, and in 2015, Clic released another solo album, Return from Nowhere.